 Behavioral Health Staff: Training & Workforce Development

-BHRS Workforce, Education, and Training (WET) programming provides education/training and workforce development opportunities to San Mateo County behavioral health staff, clients/consumers, and family members.
+BHRS Workforce, Education, and Training (WET) programming provides education/training and workforce development opportunities to San Mateo County behavioral health staff, contractors, providers, clients/consumers, and family members.
 Through system-wide training and workforce development initiatives, WET aims to create and sustain a diverse, culturally responsive, and clinically effective workforce that provides the best possible care for our communities.

 As an MHSA-funded program, BHRS WET priorities are based on input from community stakeholders as well as county-operated and contracted alcohol and other drug (AOD) and mental health providers and staff.

 The Workforce Development and Training programming also works in partnership with other BHRS strategic initiatives including: